Premier League Darts 2018 Betting: Week 6

 That’s the outrights dealt with so let’s now see what Thursday in Leeds has in store.

 The first game of the night is between Michael Van Gerwen and Simon Whitlock with a predictably one-sided betting market.
-MVG is the runaway favourite here at a top price of 1/6 with Sun Bets and Black Type while Wizard Whitlock is out at best odds of 12/1 with SkyBet and Coral.
+MVG is the runaway favourite here at a top price of 1/6 with Sun Bets while Wizard Whitlock is out at best odds of 12/1 with SkyBet and Coral.

-The draw completes this one at a top price of 8/1 with Unibet and 888Sport and while Van Gerwen had an early exit from the UK Open at the weekend, we expect him to convert at that tiny 1/6 price on Thursday.
+The draw completes this one at a top price of 8/1 with Unibet and while Van Gerwen had an early exit from the UK Open at the weekend, we expect him to convert at that tiny 1/6 price on Thursday.

 Next up is Gerwyn Price versus Raymond Van Barneveld and this is a little tighter.
 Barney is odds on with most bookmakers but is available at a best of Even Money with Coral and Ladbrokes.
 Price follows on at 11/4 with SkyBet while the draw is 18/5 for this one with SportingBet.